mseemann/js-restful-express/README.md

 let app = express();
 ExpressServiceRegistry.registerService(app, new BookService());
 ```
 That's it.
-Now your service is published as an RESTful service at your express app.
+Now your service is published as an RESTful service in your express app.

 If you start your app you can access the urls:
 <pre>